LakshmiPathi0209/pdf_ocr/README.md

 # pdf_ocr
-to extract data of pdf
+to extract data from pdf of any language